KatalystSoftware/junction-2025/docs/features/relationship-system.md

 This implementation adds a comprehensive relationship tracking and visualization system to the Financial Advisor Simulator, making character relationships visible and meaningful to players.

-**Status**: ✅ Rebased with main and fully integrated with the latest TUI features including quiz feedback and final results modal.
+**Status**: ✅ Integrated with the web UI including quiz feedback and final results modal.

 ## Features Implemented